Major guilds announce film nominees, clarifying Oscar field

 While the producers nominated a number of starry, bigger-budget films in “Dune” (which sold the most tickets of the bunch) and “West Side Story,” five of the nominees came from streamers.
 Netflix released “The Power of the Dog,” “tick, tick … BOOM!” and “Don’t Look Up.”
 Apple backed “CODA,” and Amazon Prime Video put out “Being the Ricardos.”
 Warner Bros.’
 “Dune” and “King Richard” were also released simultaneously on HBO Max.

+Campion, a DGA nominee for 1993’s “The Piano,” is only the second woman to be nominated twice for the guild’s top award.
+It’s Spielberg’s 12th nomination from the Directors Guild, not including the lifetime achievement award he was given in 2000.
+He’s won three times before.

+Four women were among the guild’s nominees for best first feature for directing.
+The nominees are: Maggie Gyllenhaal (“The Lost Daughter”), Rebecca Hall (“Passing”), Tatiana Huezo (“Prayers for the Stolen”), Lin-Manuel Miranda (“Tick, Tick … BOOM!”), Michael Sarnoski (“Pig”) and Emma Seligman (“Shiva Baby”).

-Voting for Oscar nominations began Thursday, so the already influential guild awards could have a greater role in this year’s thus-far largely virtual awards season.
+Voting for Oscar nominations began Thursday as the guild nominations were rolling in.
+That timing could be the guild awards could have a greater influence on this year’s thus-far largely virtual awards season due the pandemic.
 It’s also a lengthier one, with the Oscars set for March 27.
 Nominations for the 94th Academy Awards will be announced Feb.
 8.

 The Writers Guild turned to many of the same films in their nominations Thursday.